 Apogee Stadium Wind Turbines

-While one can make the argument that stadiums are like snowflakes in that no two are identical, if any stadium can truly be said to be unique, it’s Apogee Stadium.
+While one can argue that stadiums are like snowflakes in that no two are identical, if any stadium can truly be said to be unique, it’s Apogee Stadium.

 Apogee, with its ecological, energy-efficient design, was the first newly-constructed college football stadium in the nation to be awarded a LEED Platinum Certification, the highest level of Leadership in Energy and Environmental Design status.
 More than that, it has its own inexhaustible source of electricity.